 Nailing down systems and processes

-Layout your salon stations and workspace to be logical and easy to work in.
+Layout your hair salon stations and workspace to be logical and easy to work in.
 Stack your tools, products, and gear to be handy for your stylists and to keep things humming along.
 Implement clear rules for cleanliness and sanitation for a spick and span salon.

 Keep tabs on your stock with an organized inventory system.
 Regularly check stock levels, rotate inventory, and partner with trustworthy suppliers to keep your salon running like clockwork, minus the out-of-stock headaches.